marcblank/marcblank.github.io/docs/Z.md

 This instruction terminates the instruction you specify, anywhere in the hierarchy of running instructions.

-## Log
+## Log on Click

 This instruction allows you to add arbitrary text to the NINA log.
 This might be useful when reporting bugs in being able to mark the time and cicrumstance under which something or other happened.

-The **Log** instruction can be put *anywhere* in a sequence; it does *not* get executed, ever.
+The **Log on Click** instruction can be put *anywhere* in a sequence; it does *not* get executed, ever.
 To add your note to the NINA log, just enter text and, when you're ready, click on the button to the right of the text field (the icon looks like a pen).

 ![](Log.png)